Adam1400/Capture/plan/milestone-1/design.md

  * to view in browser go to --> localhost:8000
  * in comandline press CTRL + C to exit testing

+this process is tricky the first couple of times... so if you think you messed up....
+MESSAGE ME before commiting changes to github! :]

 ### GITHUB
 Using github to mannage version control.
 The main repo was created on my (Allen's) github page.
 Each member of the team was added as a contributor and cloned the master repo.